youshutong2080/Docker/README.md

 9f89bcb18703        dockerfile:apache   "/run.sh"           43 minutes ago      Up 43 minutes       0.0.0.0:11023->22/tcp, 0.0.0.0:11080->80/tcp     apache
 98b4d5593325        dockerfile:ssh      "/run.sh"           About an hour ago   Up About an hour    0.0.0.0:11022->22/tcp                            ssh
 # mysql -uadmin -h127.0.0.1 -P13306 -pasdasd
-Welcome to the MySQL monitor.
-Commands end with ; or \g.
-Your MySQL connection id is 1
-Server version: 5.1.73 Source distribution

-Copyright (c) 2000, 2013, Oracle and/or its affiliates.
-All rights reserved.

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-Other names may be trademarks of their respective owners.

-Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.

-mysql>
 ```

 >MySQL主从